khyrdantai/SlimyBot/README.md

    - Formatting on each line: DDMM.USER_DISCORD_ID

 Run "Main.py" in terminal through whatever means you have to run Python.

 Type "!hello" to test if the bot is running.
 If it replies, it is working.

+To add birthdays, the user must add their birthday by typing "!add DDMM".